 Our new flagship schools will transform the local food environment – and this is something worth celebrating.
 These schools, along with others in Croydon, are teaching us vital life skills, in particular that cooking doesn’t have to be a boring chore and healthy meals can be fun, creative, affordable and easy to prepare.

 Croydon Food Flagship partnership projects

-Learn more about other food projects we are working in partnership with across the borough.
+Learn more about other food projects Croydon worked in partnership with across the borough.

-The Food Partnership Board will be a fully established joint partnership, and is central to Croydon’s food plans.
+The Food Partnership Board was established as a joint partnership, central to Croydon’s food plans.

-Board members will lead projects to improve the food environment and improve opportunities for healthier living across the borough.
-In particular, the board will focus on working with parents and guardians and the wider community so that:
+Board members led projects to improve the food environment and provide more opportunities for healthier living across the borough.
+In particular, the board focused on working with parents and guardians and the wider community so that:

-- more families eat good quality food in and out of home
+- more families could eat good quality food in and out of home

-- more food eaten in Croydon has been grown locally
+- more food eaten in Croydon could be grown locally

 Croydon has a successful Healthy Schools Programme which supports pupils to make healthy food choices and be more active.
 It also focuses on other areas, such as reducing risk-taking and developing anti-bullying practices.

 Schools achieve an award by completing an audit of what they have done every two years.
 Most schools in Croydon have achieved a Croydon Healthy Schools award, which also entitles them to the bronze award on the Greater London Authority London Healthy Schools programme, which celebrates schools making a difference for their pupils.